isomerpages/govtech-corp/media/technews/_posts/2024-05-17-post-Progress Over Perfection: How Singapore Pursues Inclusivity.md

 <p>All organisations have blindspots, but we try to minimise ours by constantly
 learning and improving through the use of testing tools and engagement with citizen communities.</p>
-<p>One particular project we’re extremely proud of is <a href="https://www.developer.tech.gov.sg/products/categories/design/purple-a11y/overview.html" rel="noopener noreferrer nofollow" target="_blank"><u>Purple A11y</u></a>,
+<p>One particular project we’re extremely proud of is <a href="/products-and-services/for-government-agencies/accessibility/" rel="noopener noreferrer nofollow" target="_blank"><u>Purple A11y</u></a>,
-an open-source automated testing tool developed by our <a href="https://www.developer.tech.gov.sg/products/categories/design/purple-a11y/meet-the-team" rel="noopener noreferrer nofollow" target="_blank"><u>A11y Team</u></a>.
+an open-source automated testing tool developed by our A11y team.
+The tool is even listed internationally on the Digital Public Good Registry by the
-The tool is even listed internationally on the Digital Public Good Registry by the <a href="https://digitalpublicgoods.net/registry/digit.html" rel="noopener noreferrer nofollow" target="_blank"><u>Digital Public Goods Alliance</u></a>!</p>
+<a href="https://digitalpublicgoods.net/registry/digit.html" rel="noopener noreferrer nofollow" target="_blank"><u>Digital Public Goods Alliance</u>
+</a>!</p>
 <p>Since its launch in July 2023, it has identified 6.4 million accessibility
 issues and scanned over 500,000 websites worldwide, with 57% being Singapore-based pages and 43% from everywhere else in the world.</p>